abubake/abubake.github.io/_pages/about.md

 - 2023/05/01: ***Our paper “3D Reconstruction of Underwater Scenes using Nonlinear Domain Projection” has been accepted by IEEE Conference on Artificial Intelligence (IEEE CAI) 2023 !!!***

+- 2023/04/03: ***Our paper “VALIDATION OF A FULL-WAVE BACKSCATTER MODEL FOR CORN FIELDS USING MEASUREMENTS FROM A GROUND-BASED SCATTEROMETER” has been accepted by IGARSS 2023 !!!***

 <!-- - 2023/02/15: The journal [“3D Reconstruction of Underwater Scenes using Nonlinear Domain Projection”](https://youtu.be/roiOpPyAvZ0) was submitted to IEEE TCSVT. -->

 - 2023/01/16: ***Our paper [“UDepth: Fast Monocular Depth Estimation for Visually-guided Underwater Robots”](https://arxiv.org/abs/2209.12358) has been accepted by ICRA 2023 !!!***